 Cats are losing their lives at an alarming rate in New Jersey animal shelters.
-Over 20,000 cats or 45% of the cats coming into New Jersey animal shelters in 2014 were killed, died, went missing or were unaccounted for.
+Nearly 16,000 cats or 36% of the cats coming into New Jersey animal shelters in 2015 were killed, died or went missing.
 This blog explores the reasons why this tragedy is occurring and whether we can end the massacre.
 Additionally, I’ll try and answer the question whether shelters need to resort to neutering and releasing healthy friendly cats or not impounding these cats at all to avoid killing cats in shelters.

 Model Assesses New Jersey Animal Shelters’ Life Saving Performance